-- 1. By October 20, the Dean shall call a meeting of the College Promotion and Tenure Committee (for the composition and formation of this committee, see College Rule I.B.
+- 1. By October 20, the Director shall call a meeting of the School Promotion and Tenure Review Committee (for the composition and formation of this committee, see School Rule I.B.
 Standing Committee Structure).
-At this meeting, the Dean shall review college and university tenure policies and procedures and the Committee shall elect a Chair.
+At this meeting, the Director shall review School and university tenure policies and procedures and the committee shall elect a chair.
 All faculty members seeking promotion and/or tenure shall be reviewed.
-The Dean shall make available to all committee members the evaluative portfolios submitted by candidates for promotion and/or tenure. - 2.
-The College Promotion and Tenure Review Committee shall hold subsequent meetings, allowing for at least five (5) working days of written notice.
-The Dean (or designee) and Department Chair may not be present during any of these subsequent meetings. - 3.
-No later than November 10, the College Promotion and Tenure Review Committee shall hold a final meeting to hold tenure and/or promotion votes.
+The Director shall make available to all committee members the evaluative portfolios submitted by candidates for promotion and/or tenure. - 2.
+The School Promotion and Tenure Review Committee shall hold subsequent meetings, allowing for at least five (5) working days of written notice.
+The Director (or designee) and Department Chair may not be present during any of these subsequent meetings. - 3.
+No later than November 10, Promotion and Tenure Review Committee shall hold a final meeting to hold tenure and/or promotion votes.
 Voting for each tenure and/or promotion candidate shall be done by secret ballot; by a simple majority of those voting, the committee shall recommend to grant or to deny promotion and/or tenure.
-Decisions must be based upon the written measures of the discipline and department (if applicable), the college, and the university.
-In a report, the committee shall document the vote count and explain the results of the review to the Dean.
+Decisions must be based upon the written measures of the discipline and department (if applicable), the School, and the university.
+In no more than 250 words, the committee shall document the vote count and explain the results of the review to the Director.
 All members of the committee shall sign this report. - 4.
-After receiving the recommendations from the department committee, the chair, and the College Committee, the Dean shall write an individual recommendation for each candidate to grant or deny tenure and/or promotion.
-The Dean is encouraged to consult with the Committees, the Department Chair, and the Candidate regarding the recommendations.
-The recommendation to approve or deny tenure and/or promotion must be based upon the written measures of the discipline and department (if applicable), the college, and the university. - 5.
-The Dean will meet with the faculty member to review with the candidate the results of each level of recommendation (including the Dean's).
-Per the University's promotion and tenure guideline, the candidate may submit a response to the recommendations of the College Committee and the Dean.
-This response shall indicate concurrence or non-concurrence with the recommendations.
-The Committee's letter and the Dean's recommendation, along with the candidate's written response, shall be added to the evaluative portfolio and forwarded to the Office of Academic Affairs by December 1.
+After receiving the recommendations from the Department Committee, the Chair, and the School Committee, the Director shall write an individual recommendation for each candidate to grant or deny tenure and/or promotion.
+The Director is encouraged to consult with the Committees, the Department Chair, and the Candidate regarding the recommendations.
+The recommendation to approve or deny tenure and/or promotion must be based upon the written measures of the discipline and department (if applicable), the School, and the university. - 5.
+The Director will meet with the faculty member to review with the candidate the results of each level of recommendation (including the Director's).
+The Committee's letter and the Director's recommendation shall be added to the evaluative portfolio and forwarded to the Office of Academic Affairs by December 1.